electricals

 • Larger appliances and white goods like fridges and cookers

-How to recycle electrical items
+How to recycle broken electrical items

 Battery recycling